metakermit/dotfiles/README.md

 📼 These configs are still in there, but I rarely use them:

 - 💻 bash – not as cool as zsh, but should still work, I hope
-- ⌨️ [autokey](https://askubuntu.com/questions/245746/) – in Ubuntu, I tried to
-  get global Emacs shortcuts, but I hear from people this ain't working any more.
-I'm mostly in OS X these days.
-Use at your own risk…

 Installation
 ------------